sbooth/JulianDayNumber/README.md

 - Islamic
 - Julian

-> [!NOTE]
-> The astronomical calendar is a hybrid calendar using the Julian calendar for dates before October 15, 1582 and the Gregorian calendar for later dates.

 The JDN conversion algorithms are adapted from Richards, E.G. 2012, "[Calendars](https://aa.usno.navy.mil/downloads/c15_usb_online.pdf)," from the *Explanatory Supplement to the Astronomical Almanac, 3rd edition*, S.E Urban and P.K.
 Seidelmann eds., (Mill Valley, CA: University Science Books), Chapter 15, pp. 585-624.

 The JDN algorithms use integer math to avoid rounding errors and the implementations have been round-trip tested for all valid Julian day numbers in the years -999,999 to +999,999.